MHShetty/notifier_plugin/README.md

 5. Create your own principles while developing apps and keep testing them on the go (later stage) (please keep it simple, let the simplicity create the paradigm and not the complexity)

 > It's highly recommended that you try developing a few apps (that are complete) to see where you stand with this approach before giving any sort of commitment to anyone.
+Also, it's important to be really dedicated to whichever project you take with the approach for it to successfully complete.

 ### The common-class approach